sarvex/AQUARMOURY/Wraith/README.md

 Enter [CIG and ACG](https://blog.xpnsec.com/protecting-your-malware/) by [Adam Chester a.k.a. @_xpn_](https://twitter.com/_xpn_)!

-`CIG` also popularly known as `blockdlls` is a MS mitigation policy that **prevents any non-MS signed third-party DLL(Ex: EDR Hooking DLL) from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload**.
+`CIG` also popularly known as `blockdlls` is an MS mitigation policy that **prevents any non-MS signed third-party DLL(Ex: EDR Hooking DLL) from being injected into our spawned sacrificial "trusted" process which now contains the C2 payload**.

 But some EDRs were quick to adapt to this mitigation policy and they quickly got their _evil_ DLL signed by MS which would render this useless.
 Bummer :(

 Fortunately for us, there exists another mitigation policy known as `ACG` or `Arbitrary Code Guard` which **prevents a process's ability to allocate new executable pages and/or change existing executable page protections which is required for EDR trampolines to work**.
 This means that EDR _evil_ DLL injection would fail even if it were signed ;)

-The caveat here is that [Cobalt Strike payload Beacon](https://www.cobaltstrike.com/help-beacon) is currently **NOT** compatible with `ACG` and would break it.
+The caveat here is that [Cobalt Strike Beacon payload](https://www.cobaltstrike.com/help-beacon) is currently **NOT** compatible with `ACG` and would break it.
 So readers be forewarned!

 `Wraith` supports both `CIG` and `ACG` and can be configured using the config file.

 One thing I want to point out here is that I have seen some blogs and tools using `SetMitigationPolicy` to add `ACG` and `CIG` after a process is created.
-I think that this is a flawed approach and it would not stop EDR DLL getting injected from the kernel into the process.
+I think that this is a flawed approach and it would not stop an EDR DLL getting injected from the kernel into the process.
 The idea here is to create a process **with the mitigations enabled**.

-Now would be a good time to introduce [PPID Spoofing](https://blog.didierstevens.com/2009/11/22/quickpost-selectmyparent-or-playing-with-the-windows-process-tree/) into the conversation which is **used to break the process chain(Word/Excel spawning our sacrificial process) by choosing an appropriate parent-child pair(once again configurable using config file) and protect our payload**.
+Now would be a good time to introduce [PPID Spoofing](https://blog.didierstevens.com/2009/11/22/quickpost-selectmyparent-or-playing-with-the-windows-process-tree/) into the conversation which is **used to break the process chain(Word/Excel spawning our sacrificial process) by choosing an appropriate parent-child pair(once again configurable using config file) to blend in and protect our payload from getting caught**.

 Here's how it looks in-action: